WU-AD3PT/WU-AD3PT/README.md

 too lazy to make a strawpage so i’ll introduce myself in here

-eng/viet semi-active on ponytown
+eng/viet OK!

-i tend to sit around hoyoverse / projectmoon areas in safe & 18+ servers
+i tend to sit around hoyoverse / projectmoon areas in safe & 18+ servers, viet server on occasion

-- viet server on occasion i’ll mostly be afk doing stuffs but feel free to c+h / int!!
+i’ll mostly be afk playing games / drawing but feel free to c+h / whisper2int!!

 byi: